Massimo-Capurro-Llado/TaxiProjectUCBM/README.md

    -main.py  -> contains the main script to execute.

-   -indata and Specification  -> contains file used to obtain the report unless otherwise indicated in execution
+   -indata and zone_lookup  -> contains file used to obtain the report unless otherwise indicated in execution

    -outdata  ->  contains the report's result unless otherwise indicated in execution